amesval/nd0821-c3-starter-code/README.md

 You can test our solution which deploys the API in a *Render* server.

-Note: To deploy your API in a server, sign up for a *Render* account (https://render.com/), and follow the instructions to link your GitHub repository to the server.
+Note: To deploy your API in a new server, sign up for a *Render* account (https://render.com/), and follow the instructions to link your GitHub repository to the server.